TorniX0/OpenTimerResolution/README.md

 **In order for the program to take effect, it needs to be running in the background.**

+**Small note: The automatic memory cache cleaner might slow down downloads on apps such as Steam (when downloading or updating).**

 .NET 6.0 SDK is required to build the project: https://dotnet.microsoft.com/download/dotnet/6.0